RL10N/poio/README.md

 `write_po` writes `po` objects back to a PO file.

+`get_n_plural_forms` is a convenience function for retriving the number of plural forms for a language from the `po` object's metadata.

+## Datasets

+`language_codes` is a list of all the language codes and the country codes that `gettext` understands.

+`plural_forms` is a data.frame of the plural forms header string for over 140 common languages.

 ## Examples

 A typical workflow begins by generating a POT master translation file for a package using `tools::xgettext2pot`.
 In this case, we'll use a sample file stored in the **poio** package.
 The contents look like this: